 - Your "representative".
 A representative is someone appointed by the Consent and Capacity Board to make decisions about your treatment, admission to a long-term care facility, or personal assistance services in a long-term care facility.
 Anyone, including your family or friends, can apply to become your representative, or you can apply to have someone appointed.

 - Your spouse or partner.

-- Your child if they are at least 16 years of age.
+- Your parent, or your child if they are at least 16 years of age.

 - Your brother or sister.